Irresistibly Delicious Asian-Inspired Shrimp Burgers

-- Raw, shrimp: peeled and deveined, tails removed!
-Yes, you can use frozen shrimp — just make sure it has thawed completely and has been patted dry with a paper towel.
+- Raw, shrimp: peeled, deveined, tails removed.
+You can use frozen shrimp–just be sure to thaw completely and pat dry with a paper towel.

 - Scallions: thinly sliced green onions add a delicate onion flavor.

-- Kewpie mayo: though traditional mayonnaise can be substituted, we love the rich, creamy, tangier flavor of Kewpie
+- Kewpie mayo: though traditional mayonnaise can be substituted, I love the rich, creamy, tangier flavor of Kewpie mayo.

 - ¼ cup panko breadcrumbs: to bind the burger patties together — no egg!